 There's also 4 USB 3 ports; Dual Gigabit Ethernet; and an HDMI 1.4 UltraHD, as well as a combined optical digital audio output/analog line out mini-jack; headphone mini-jack with headset support; HDMI port supports multi-channel audio output and a built-in speaker.

 Code discovered in Mac OS X El Capitan offers a hint that a new Mac Pro may be on its way soon offering more Thunderbolt ports in the form of USB-3.
 There's a reference to a new Mac that's codenamed "AAPLJ95,1" within El Capitan, according to Pike's Universum.

-We think adopting Thunderbolt 3 on the Mac Pro may make more sense as it brings Thunderbolt to USB-C at 40Gbps for the best of both worlds.
+Adopting Thunderbolt 3 on the Mac Pro makes more sense as it brings Thunderbolt and USB-C at 40Gbps - so the best of both worlds.
 (Read more about Thunderbolt and the Mac Pro here).

 Many traditional Mac Pro users are still calling out for PCI slots, which would allow users to add faster SSDs and better video cards.
 Some even ask for internal drive bays.